- Dark circles can be addressed with dermal fillers, depending on their cause.

 Most fillers used to treat dark circles are hyaluronic acid-based.
 A few well-known brands are Restylane, Juvederm, Voluma and Belotero.

 The best candidates for under-eye fillers are those with naturally pronounced tear troughs whose dark circles are unrelated to lifestyle habits.
 Fillers are also appropriate for people who have experienced volume loss and fat pad bulging under the eyes as a result of aging.

 What to Expect During the Procedure

-The doctor may shape the filler under your eyes with their fingers before it settles.
+The provider may also shape the filler under your eyes with their fingers before it settles.
 They then apply an ice pack to the area to minimize bruising and swelling.

 Recovery and Results

 After receiving an injectable filler, your eyes will feel tender for the rest of the day.
-Avoid touching the under-eye area and do not apply makeup.
+Regularly icing the area can help reduce any discomfort and swelling.
+Avoid touching the under-eye area as much as possible, and do not apply makeup.